Loading...

 sudo systemctl restart nscd

-Restarting nscd clears cached name service results so your getent checks reflect the current LDAP configuration.
+Restarting nscd clears cached results so getent reflects the current LDAP configuration.

 Step 4 : Verify directory user resolution via getent.